 Spell out the names of all 50 states when they stand alone in text.
 Eight states are never abbreviated in text (Alaska, Hawaii, Idaho, Iowa, Maine, Ohio, Texas and Utah).

-Abbreviate state names using the standard postal abbreviations when they accompany city names: Birmingham, Ala.; Phoenix, Ariz.;
+Abbreviate state names using AP style when they accompany city names: Birmingham, Ala.; Phoenix, Ariz.;

 In tabular material or if space is a consideration, the two-letter postal abbreviation is acceptable.
 Be consistent in the use.